Motorcycle Blue Book Value

 The Kelley Blue Book is the best known of all the sources.
 It is, after all, where the "blue book" term comes from.
 Kelley determines its prices for used motorcycles by gathering information from dealer surveys and sales reports.
 As a result, many people feel that estimates provided by Kelley favor dealers and are, therefore, on the higher end of the price spectrum.

 Dealers like these prices because they can low-ball them and claim to customers that their prices are "below Blue Book."
 Private sellers like them because they make them think their bikes are worth more than what they might bring on the open market.
-This is where the old axiom of "buyer beware" comes into play.
+It is where the old axiom of "buyer beware" comes into play.
 If you are a buyer, don't necessarily take a Kelley Blue Book estimate as the price you should pay for a used bike, but instead as a top price that you should negotiate down from.

 NADA guides, taken as a whole, have the highest circulation by far when compared to the other valuation sources.
 Some people believe that this makes them the source to go to.
 NADA claims to have access to millions of transactions, both wholesale and retail, that they use in calculating their prices.
 It's believed by many that NADA numbers are preferred by insurance companies.
 NADA estimates often come close to Kelley Blue Book.
-This is not always the case, however.
+It is not always the case, however.

 What Buyers and Sellers Should Do